Exopandora/BetterChat/README.md

 ### Generic Embed ###
 ![Generic Embed](images/embeds/generic.png)

-Not all video and audio formats are supported at the moment, due to technical limitations.

 ## Styling ##
 Custom styling for the image preview can be changed in the `style.css`.